burakgunce/Car-Rental-Backend/README.md

 - **ASP.NET Core Web API**: ASP.NET Core Web API is used to develop RESTful APIs.
 It provides a lightweight, high-performance framework for building web services that can be consumed by various clients.

+- **Entity Framework Core**: Entity Framework Core is used as the ORM (Object-Relational Mapping) framework in the project.
+It simplifies data access by allowing developers to work with databases using .NET objects, and provides features such as LINQ queries, change tracking, and migrations.

 - **Autofac**: Autofac is used as the dependency injection container in the project.
 It provides a powerful and flexible way to manage dependencies and perform dependency injection in .NET applications.

 - **FluentValidation**: FluentValidation is used for input validation in the project.
 It provides a fluent interface for defining validation rules and helps in ensuring the validity of input data before processing it.